“Latkes” is the Yiddish word for pancakes (usually potato pancakes). Jewish people eat latkes for Hanukkah because of the oil they’re fried in.

 UPDATE: Check out my instructions for Potato Nik which you make as one large potato pancake to save time.

 This article was posted on Wednesday, December 28th, 2005 at 2:29 pm and is filed under Hanukkah, Hanukkah Recipes, Holiday Recipes, Holidays Around the World, Latkes, Main Course, Potato Latkes, Potato Pancakes, Recipes of the World, Side Dishes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply